mainmatter/mainmatter.com/src/workshops/telemetry-for-rust-apis.md

 ---
-title: "Workshop: You can't fix what you can't see: telemetry for Rust APIs"
+title: "You can't fix what you can't see: telemetry for Rust APIs"
 tags: "rust"
 format: "Workshop: 1 day"
 subtext: "Bookable for teams – on-site or remote"